codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 ## Running the test reporting step in parallel mode

-Test reporting goes really well with the [parallel pipeline mode]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/) where each step is evaluated any time there is workflow change.
+Test reporting goes really well with the [parallel pipeline mode]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/) where each step is evaluated any time there is a workflow change.

 Here is how you can define the test reporting step to run regardless of pipeline result.